Aiming to improve quality of life by providing physical, psychological and spiritual support for patients, their carers and their families.

 Palliative services care work closely with other specialist carers and can be provided even if patients are having active treatment such as chemotherapy, radiotherapy, dialysis etc.

-Peninsula Health provides specialist palliative care through the Palliative Care Consultancy Service and the Peninsula Palliative Care Unit.
+Peninsula Health provides specialist palliative care through the Palliative Care Consultancy Service and the Palliative Care Unit and an outpatients Supportive and Palliative Care Clinic.

 Peninsula Health palliative care services work very closely with Peninsula Hospice Service who provide specialist palliative care in the patient’s own home.